Miꞌkmaq: Marshall decision

 On the tenth anniversary of the benchmark decision, CBC News reported that "Maritime waters" were "calm a decade after Marshall decision."

 However, by 2020, the Fish Buyers' Licensing and Enforcement Regulations, under the 1996 N.S.
 Fisheries and Coastal Resources Act, remains in effect—as it does in other Atlantic provinces.
-These regulations do not mention the Mi'kmaq or the Marshall decision.
-These regulations prevent Mi'kmaq lobster fishers from selling their lobster to non-Mi'kmaq.
-Mi'kmaq fishers say that this does not align with the Marshall decision.
+These regulations do not mention the Miꞌkmaq or the Marshall decision.
+These regulations prevent Miꞌkmaq lobster fishers from selling their lobster to non-Miꞌkmaq.
+Miꞌkmaq fishers say that this does not align with the Marshall decision.
 In 2019, the government of the Listuguj First Nation in the Bay of Chaleur developed their own self-regulated lobster fisheries management plan and opened their own lobster fishery in the fall of 2020.
 Under the existing Fish Buyers' Licensing Regulations the self-regulated Listuguj fisheries can harvest, but can only use the lobster for "food, social and ceremonial purposes".

 According to Chief Terry Paul of Membertou First Nation, early in 2020, a negotiator for the DFO had offered Nova Scotia First Nations nearly $87 million for boats, gear, and training, with the condition that the First Nations would not practice their treaty right to earn a moderate livelihood fishing (ie out of the DFO season) for a period of 10 years.
 The proposal did not define "moderate livelihood", and was rejected.

-On November 9, 2020, a group of Mi'kmaq First Nations and Premium Brands Holdings Corporation announced their $1 billion purchase of Clearwater Seafoods, which was finalised on January 25, 2021.
+On November 9, 2020, a group of Miꞌkmaq First Nations and Premium Brands Holdings Corporation announced their $1 billion purchase of Clearwater Seafoods, which was finalised on January 25, 2021.
 The group of First Nations includes Sipekne'katik, We'koqma'q, Potlotek, Pictou Landing, and Paqtnkek First Nations, and is led by Membertou and Miapukek First Nations.
 The purchase represents the "largest investment in the seafood industry by a Canadian Indigenous group".
-The harvest of non-Indigenous fishermen in the region will now be purchased by Clearwater Seafoods' Mi'kmaq part owners.
+The harvest of non-Indigenous fishermen in the region will now be purchased by Clearwater Seafoods' Miꞌkmaq part owners.

 Dispute over rights-based inshore lobster fishery (2020–present)

-Since September 2020, there has been an ongoing lobster fishing dispute between Sipekne'katik First Nation members of the Mi'kmaq and non-Indigenous lobster fishers mainly in Digby County and Yarmouth County, Nova Scotia.
+Since September 2020, there has been an ongoing lobster fishing dispute between Sipekneꞌkatik First Nation members of the Miꞌkmaq and non-Indigenous lobster fishers mainly in Digby County and Yarmouth County, Nova Scotia.